rocklobster-in/bogo/readme.txt

 The core of WordPress itself has the built-in localization capability so you can use the dashboard and theme in one language other than English.
 Bogo expands this capability to let you easily build a multilingual blog on a single WordPress install.

 Here are some technical details for those interested.
-Bogo plugin assigns [one language per post](https://codex.wordpress.org/Multilingual_WordPress#Different_types_of_multilingual_plugins).
+Bogo plugin assigns [one language per post](https://wordpress.org/support/article/multilingual-wordpress/#different-types-of-multilingual-plugins).
 It plays nice with WordPress – Bogo does not create any additional custom table on your database, unlike some other plugins in this category.
 This design makes Bogo a solid, reliable and conflict-free multilingual plugin.

 = Getting started with Bogo =

-1. Install language files
+1. Install language packs

-	First, make sure you have installed language files for all languages used in your site.
-If you have a localized version of WordPress installed, you should already have these files for that language.

-	If you don't have language files yet, you can install them via Bogo's admin page (Languages > Installed Languages).
+	First, install language packs for languages you use on the site.
+You can view and install language packs in the **Language Packs** screen (**Languages > Language Packs**).

-2. Select your language for admin screen (dashboard)
+2. Select your language for admin screen

-	Bogo allows each user to select a language for his/her own WordPress admin screen.
-Logged-in users can switch languages from the drop-down menu on the Admin Bar.
+	Bogo lets each logged-in user select a language for their admin screen UI.
+Select a language from the menu on the [**Toolbar**](https://wordpress.org/support/article/administration-screens/#toolbar-keeping-it-all-together), or from the menu in the **Profile** screen (**Users > Your Profile**) if the **Toolbar** is invisible.

-	If the Admin Bar is hidden, you can also switch language on your Profile page.

-3. Translate posts and pages
+3. Translate your posts and pages

-	You can translate posts and pages into the languages you have installed.

-	WordPress saves the contents of each post or page as usual, but Bogo adds '_locale' post_meta data.
-The '_locale' holds the language code of the post.
+	To create a translation post, go to the editor screen for the original post and find the **Language** box.
+Bogo does only make a copy of the post; translating the copied post is your task.

-4. Add a language switcher to your site
+4. Add language switcher widgets

-	You will want to place a language switcher on your site that allows visitors to switch languages they see on the site.
-The easiest method is using the Language Switcher widget included in Bogo.
+	It would be useful for site visitors if you have a language switcher on your site.
+Bogo provides the **Language Switcher** widget in the **Widgets** screen (**Appearance > Widgets**).

-	Bogo also provides a shortcode "[bogo]" to allow you to place a language switcher inside a post or page content by simply inserting [bogo].
-To embed a language switcher directly into your theme's template file, use this shortcode as follows:
+	You can also use the `[bogo]` shortcode to put a language switcher inside a post content.
+If you want to use this shortcode in your theme's template files, embed the following code into the template:

 	`<?php echo do_shortcode( '[bogo]' ); ?>`